P. S. Sreedharan Pillai

 P. S. Sreedharan Pillai (born 1 December 1954) is an Indian politician, attorney, and author, who has served as the 19th Governor of Goa from July 2021 to July 2025.
 He also served as the governor of Mizoram from 2019 to 2021, he was also the Bharatiya Janata Party president of Kerala state from 2003 to 2006 and again from 2018 to 2019.
-He has been conferred with honorary doctorate degree by ASBM University, Bhubaneswar on 16 September 2023 in the hands of Hon'ble 14th President of India Shri Ram Nath Kovind.
+He has been conferred with honorary doctorate degree by both, Alliance University, Bangalore in December 2024 and in ASBM University, Bhubaneswar on 16 September 2023 in the hands of Hon'ble 14th President of India Shri Ram Nath Kovind.

 Political career

 Pillai started his political career through the ABVP, the student wing of the Bharatiya Janata Party.
 He was a state secretary of the ABVP during his college days.
 He has served in many posts in the BJP, including Kozhikode district president, state secretary, and general secretary.
 He was elected as BJP State President of BJP in Kerala from 2003 to 2006 and also served as the BJP Prabhari of Lakshadweep UT in 2004.
 Under his leadership, in 2004, the NDA won two MP seats from Kerala (P. C. Thomas, IFDP) and Lakshadweep (P. Pookunhi Koya, JDU).
 In 2018, he was again appointed the state President, preceding Kummanam Rajasekharan.
 He was appointed Governor of Mizoram on 25 October 2019.